utkarshsingh99/utkarshsingh99.github.io/_posts/2018-02-24-Mid-Term-Break.md

 Still bundler doesn't work.
 But I just checked my mail from Github.
 It says that there's a page build error in line 12 of my config.yml.
 I corrected certain errors.
 The home page works fine, but the data of my posts is still not getting updated.

+Phew, I reverted all the description changes in all the index.html and made the correct change in config.yml.